Chelsea King and Rachel Morrison- two tragedies two reactions

 My comments. to N.Y.
-Times Columns "The Philosophy of the film 'Her' And this one on an article about the process of reader comments.
+Times Columns "The Philosophy of the film 'Her' And this one on an article about the process of reader comments-- that informs my views on the Peak Democracy for my city.
 And this comment that garnered wide approval on the perversion of our legal system.

 Sid Caesar gone - Ethnic humor, but you'd never know itAddendum to "The Humanist" article Normal Aging or Disease, ......